PseudoDevs/IamGhost/abmd4.md

-Last updated: 2024-04-07 17:08:41
+Last updated: 2024-04-07 17:09:17
-Random Quote: Marshall Eriksen, put a baby in my belly. - Lily Aldrin
+Random Quote: You have a passing clever father, Devan.
+He makes me wish I had more smugglers in my service.
+And fewer lords.  -  Stannis Baratheon